edah-hub/Neighbourhood/README.md

 ## Description
 This is a web application allows you to be in the loop about everything happening in your neighborhood.
 From contact information of different neighbours to meeting announcements or even alerts.User can post a business or any upcoming events.

+## User Story

+- Users need to Sign in to the application to start using it

+- Users can Set up a profile about them and a general location and their neighborhood name

+- Users Find a list of different businesses in my neighborhood.

 ## Technologies Used
 - python-3.9
 - Django